Baybars: Family

+Sultan Baybars married a noble lady from Tripoli (modern-day Lebanon) named Aisha al Bushnatiya, a prominent Arab family.
+Aisha was a warrior who fought the Crusaders along with her brother lieutenant Hassan.
+She met Sultan Baybars after he camped in Tripoli during his siege.
+They had a short relationship and after that they got married.
+There are conflicting stories of whether Aisha returned with Baybars to Egypt or was martyred in Tripoli.

 One of Baibar's wives was the daughter of Amir Sayf ad-Din Nogay at-Tatari.
 Another wife was the daughter of Amir Sayf ad-Din Giray at-Tatari.
 Another wife was the daughter of Amir Sayf ad-Din Tammaji.
 Another wife was Iltutmish Khatun.
-She was the daughter of Barka Khan, a former Khwarazmian amir.
+She was the daughter of Barka Khan a former Khwarazmian amir.
 She was the mother of his son Al-Said Barakah.
 She died in 1284–85.
 Another wife was the daughter Karmun Agha, a Mongol Amir.
 He had three sons al-Said Barakah, Solamish and Khizir.
 He had seven daughters; one of them was named Tidhkarbay Khatun.

-Assessment

-As the first Sultan of the Bahri Mamluk dynasty, Baibars made the meritocratic ascent up the ranks of Mamluk society.
-He took final control after the assassination of Sultan Sayf al Din Qutuz, but before he became Sultan he commanded Mamluk forces in the decisive Battle of Ain Jalut in 1260, repelling Mongol forces from Syria.
-Although in the Muslim world he has been considered a national hero for centuries, and in the Near East and Kazakhstan is still regarded as such, Sultan Baibars was reviled in the Christian world of the time for his successful campaigns against the Crusader States.
-A Templar knight who fought in the Seventh Crusade lamented: